-One of the main factors that are affecting the prices of cryptocurrencies is regulation.
+One of the main factors that are affecting the prices of Cryptocurrency is regulation.
 There has been a trend where the prices of crypto coins start falling when the government cracks the whip in terms of regulation.
 Different countries have taken different stands in the regulation of cryptocurrencies.

 In the last quarter of 2019, the Chinese intensified the crackdown on Bitcoin mining and the general cryptocurrency world and this led to a sharp fall in Bitcoin prices.
 In nature, cryptocurrencies are designed as freewheelers, which are not to be controlled by any specific country or bank.